Catholic churches across Rome shut due to virus

-The Vatican on Thursday closed all Catholic churches across Rome to stem the spread of a coronavirus pandemic that has killed more than 1,000 people across Italy.
+All Catholic churches across Rome have been closed to stem the spread of a coronavirus pandemic that has killed more than 1,000 people across Italy.

-The papal vicar for Rome said the churches would reopen when a broader Italian government crackdown on public gatherings expires on April 3.
+The churches will reopen when a broader Italian government crackdown on public gatherings expires on April 3, Cardinal Angelo De Donatis, the papal vicar for Rome, said in a statement.

-"The faithful are consequently exempt from their obligation to fulfil the festive precept," a statement from Cardinal Angelo De Donatis said.
+Catholic faithful have been exempted from the obligation to attend Sunday Mass.

 The Vatican had spent days resisting having to take the drastic measure of shuttering places of worship in the overwhelmingly Catholic country.

-It closed its museums and even the Saint Paul Basilica -- parts of its soaring dome designed by Michelangelo -- to tourists as the death toll continued to mount.
+It closed its museums and even the Saint Peter's Basilica -- parts of its soaring dome designed by Michelangelo -- to tourists as the death toll continued to mount.

-The Vatican also banned mass across the country and called off all weddings and funerals.
+All masses, weddings and funerals across the country have also been called off.

-But the churches themselves stayed open as long as the faithful followed government regulations and remained a metre (three feet) apart while inside.
+But some church buildings in the country will stay open as long as the faithful follow government regulations and remain a metre (three feet) apart while inside.

+Church buildings in the rest of Italy will stay open as long as the faithful follow government regulations and remained a metre (three feet) apart while inside

-It was not immediately clear when Rome's churches had last been forced to close en masse.
+It was not immediately clear when Rome's churches were last forced to close en masse.

 The Nazis and Italian Fascists kept Pope Pius XII confined to the Vatican during World War II.